cocoknightcom/CopyPaste/README.md

 2. (Optional) Add tags to your passages.
 3. While working on your story, go to the Build tab and click on Proof to use CopyPaste.
 4. Your story will appear in your browser, ready to copy and paste into the tool of your choice.
-5. Use the new filter menu to include/exclude passages by tag.
+5. Use the filter menu to include/exclude passages by tag.
+Use the switch at the bottom of the filter menu to toggle logic blocks.

 ## Developer's Guide
 If you want to work with the source, clone the repository and use Node to compile the data from src by executing ```node compile.js```.
 This will create the format.js file in dist.